Breast lift scar options

 Which scar looks the best?

 If you are looking for the best looking scar, or the smallest scar, that would be the Benelli.
 This is eventually a ‘hidden scar’ as it will eventually fade into the nipple line.
-Most patients are also happy with the vertical scar as the scar is on the underside of the breast, and not exposed horizontally on the chest wall.
-In my opinion, the least attractive scar is the Inverted T technique (Wise pattern), which is really two scars.
+Most patients are also happy with the vertical scar as the scar is on the underside of the breast.
+The vertical scar is not exposed horizontally on the chest wall.
+In my opinion, the least attractive scar is the Inverted T technique (Wise pattern), because it has more scaring.

 Complication rates scars